Booking Canongate Kirk for your Concert

 Bookings and enquiries may be made by contacting Imogen Gibson , Events Administrator (contact details below).

-Charges are agreed by negotiation with the Events Administrations and cover one performance, one rehearsal and any Performing Right Society fee applicable.
+Charges are agreed by negotiation with the Events Administrations and cover one performance, one rehearsal.
+A deposit, payable in advance, is needed to secure booking.
 Additional charges will be made for extra rehearsals, the use of the pipe organ and sound system.
 Canongate Kirk pays the relevant PRS fees and the users’ charge will cover this.